 Outdated, uncomfortable waiting room chairs can give off the impression that your dental clinic is outdated as well.
 Instead, we recommend replacing these chairs with modern, comfortable seating options to optimize your patients’ comfort.

 As you place each dental chair around the waiting room, be sure to keep social distancing in mind.
-Setting furniture at least six feet apart can minimize the spread of germs from the COVID pandemic.
+Setting furniture at least six feet apart can minimize the spread of germs during a pandemic or any other time of public health concern.

 Post a Dentist Waiting Room Meme on Your Office Wall